OpenDMA/opendma-spec/OpenDMA-Spec.md

 - Repository
   A *Repository* represents a place where all Objects are stored, representing the *context* defined in §4.
-  It often constitues a data isolation boundary where objects with different management requirements or access restrictions are separated into different repositories.
+  It often constitutes a data isolation boundary where objects with different management requirements or access restrictions are separated into different repositories.
   Qualified names of classes and properties as well as unique object identifiers are only unique within a repository.
 They can be reused across different repositories.
   Object references are limited in scope within a single repository.
   Each Repository is identified by its own unique repository identifier, representable as a text string.
 It allows client applications to tell different repositories